 Our lunch arrived and we spent our time concentrating on eating.
 The food was fantastic, as good as Mrs. W and Laura said it would be.
 My chiles rellenos were the best Id ever had, and Tom loved his five item special.
 Laura had a Mexican chicken salad because shes on a diet, but she said she loved it and I guess she did because she ate every bite.

-Our conversation moved to things like Laura’s vacation trip, what we thought our sophomore classes were going to be like, if the football team would be good or not so good this coming season, if Tom would miss playing football, if my broken arm bothered me much, my summer session online Algebra 2 class, what we thought the new healthier menu at the cafeteria would be like, which of her birthday gifts were Laura’s favorites, what friends at school had been doing this summer, the normal topics teens discuss.
+Our conversation moved to things like Laura’s vacation trip, what we thought our sophomore classes were going to be like, if the football team would be good or not so good this coming season, if Tom would miss playing football, if my broken arm bothered me much, my summer session online Algebra 2 class, what we thought the new healthier menu at the cafeteria would be like, which of her birthday gifts were Laura’s favorites, what friends at school had been doing this summer, the normal topics teens talk about.

 After we finished lunch Laura grinned.
 “I have a surprise for you, Curt.”